 I think the thing that trips me up the most when it comes to painting (or any medium, really) is that I’ll waste not only my time but hard earned cash on something that doesn’t “turn out”.
 With the painting small concept, those fears all but disappear!
 Because I’m using a small canvas (that I can usually find for close to a dollar) and very little paint, I can enjoy the process and know that even if it doesn’t turn out to be my best work, I am not out much time or money.

 I learn just as much about composition, color, value, etc. when I’m working on a small canvas as I do working on a larger one.
-I can then take what I’ve learned from my small painting and implement it on something else.
-I have found that I learn so much from these little paintings and have gained more confidence in my skills as I’ve started to improve more quickly.
+Then, I can take what I’ve learned from my small painting and implement it on something else.
+I have found that I learn so much from these little paintings and have gained more confidence in my skills as my art started to improve more quickly.

 It Doesn’t Have to Be a Canvas